You are here

 Students living on campus for the fall and spring semesters sign a two-semester Housing Agreement.
 Students who withdraw from housing without a valid reason will be charged a Housing Agreement Release Fee of $1,000 if they withdraw from the residence halls after the fourth week of the fall semester or through the fourth week of the spring semester.
 Students withdrawing from the residence halls after this point are responsible for the full spring room charge.

 For more information please refer to http://www.wit.edu/reslife/ or contact the Office of Housing and Residence Life at 617-989-4160.

 Refund of Payments

 After all necessary adjustments have been made to a student’s account, any credits resulting from payments made will be refunded in accordance with the manner in which they were received.

 If a student withdraws from Wentworth during the semester, the total refunded amount is determined according to federal and institutional refund policy.
 The refund will be returned to the individual programs in the following order: 1) Federal Unsubsidized Stafford Loan, 2) Federal Subsidized Stafford Loan, 3) Federal Perkins Loan, 4) Federal PLUS Loan, 5) Federal Pell Grant, 6) Federal Supplemental Educational Opportunity Grant, 7) State funded Grants, 8) Private funded programs, and 9) Wentworth Institutional Aid.
 Specific questions regarding the refund policy can be addressed with a student’s financial aid counselor in the Student Service Center.

-In some cases, student account may end up having a balance due after the federal financial aid adjustment is done.
-Students will be notified and billed for the balance and any account balance becomes due immediately in that case.
+In some cases, a student’s account may end up having a balance due after the federal financial aid adjustment is done.
+Students will be notified and billed for the balance and any account balance becomes due immediately.